sairam1592/Android_Recipe_Application/README.md

 - Used Jetpack Compose to Populate list of data into the composable UI screen
 - Make UI screen load both vertical and grid of recipe list
 - Added search functionality to search based on recipe name in AppBar
-- Enabe User to Add a recipe to Cart and show SnackBar once added to Cart
+- Enabe User to Add a Recipe to Cart and show SnackBar once added to Cart
+- Enable user to Select/Unselect a Recipe from List
 - Added Floating Action Button and onClick of it open a BottomSheet with my Intro;)
 - Show error Snackbar if App is opened when no internet available
 - Added No Internet Error screen with a Retry button to load recipe